 Things to Do in Hale

 Spend an afternoon at Lake Nokomis Park going kayaking or getting some sun on the beach.
 Stop by Nokomis Farmers Market to stock up on locally-grown vegetables, fruit, produce, or fresh flowers.
 Head over to Minnehaha Regional Park, where you’ll find a 53-foot-tall waterfall.
+Fill up with some hearty breakfast favorites like a Philly Omelet, Fried English Muffin, or Eggs Benedict at Hot Plate.
 Order an Egg Salad Sandwich or a Basil Pesto Grilled Cheese for lunch at Heather’s.
-Enjoy a classic BLT or some BBQ pork while sitting on the beachfront patio at Sandcastle.
-Fill up with some hearty breakfast favorites like a Philly Omelet, Fried English Muffin, or Eggs Benedict at Hot Plate.
+Enjoy the hospitality and Italian eats like Lamb Bocconcini, Ricotta Cavatelli, or Panzanella Trout at ie – Italian Eatery.
 Or hit up happy hour at Town Hall Tap, where you can sip on craft brews like the Hope and King Scotch Ale or the West Bank Pale Ale.

 - Home Price: $401,727 median purchase price; $946 median monthly rent

-- Crime Rate: Safer than 98% of Minnesota cities
+- Crime Rate: Safer than 99% of Minneapolis neighborhoods

 - Perfect For: Singles, young professionals, families, retirees